 Where to find them?
 The Smosh Town truck parks in front of an auto body shop in Pasadena, Gabriel’s Automotive.

-Note: Sometimes they announce on their social media when they have catering gigs and when they are sold out earlier than expected.
+Note: Sometimes, they announce on social media when they have catering gigs and are sold out earlier than expected.

 – Don’t Miss: Delicious Burgers in Pasadena, CA –